Charles Elliott (New Zealand politician)

 Charles Elliott (22 September 1811 – 5 July 1876) was a New Zealand politician and newspaper proprietor.

 Commercial career

 Elliott was born in Barnstaple in North Devon in 1811.
-He and his brother James came to New Zealand on the Mary Jane; the ship left the West India Docks in London in September 1841 and arrived in Nelson Harbour on 10 February 1842.
+He came to New Zealand on the Mary Anne; the ship left the West India Docks in London in September 1841 and arrived in Nelson Harbour on 10 February 1842.
+His brother James came on a later boat.
 Having brought a printing press with him, Elliott established The Nelson Examiner and New Zealand Chronicle in 1842; this was the first newspaper in the South Island.
 In August 1842, he opened a bookshop in Nelson, one of the first in New Zealand.
 He held a sheep station in the Awatere Valley.
 He was particularly interested in horse racing and wrote for other publications under the pen name "Cheval".
 He published texts written by the suffragist Mary Müller, to whom he was related through marriage, in his newspaper.